RumanaVivek/StartupsProject/README.md

 # StartupsProject
-Basic R coding for a Classification Problem
+Basic R coding for a Regression Problem